changsin/MIU_ML/README.md

 27 | bench |
 28 | barricade |

+# Train
+There are many object detection models.
+As a starter, we can use YOLO V5 which is one of the most commonly used object detection models.
+You can take a look at [sidewalk_ko_yolov5](notebooks/sidewalk_ko_yolov5.ipynb) to see how training is done.
+We want to replicate it for Mongolian data and build a model that can detect object in Mongolian streets.

 # Related Work

 There have been several Machine Learning projects that deal with